 New ceiling in number 4

-Dramatic change in the landscape opening up the tree so each cottage has a great lake view.
-The lake level is up 30 feet since summer 2014 creating a beautiful new shoreline.
+Dramatic change in the landscape opening up the trees so each cottage has a nice lake view.
+The lake level goes up and down, always leaving a nice sugar sand beach.

 The six cottages at the Oakapiney were built in the 1940’s and are scattered throughout the oak and pine woods all with a view of Lake Huron and within 200 feet of our sandy beach.
 The cabins are fully functional with atmosphere provided by knotty pine and views of the lake and entertainment provided by a board game, deck of cards or a novel.
 The cottages front on Thunder Bay providing miles of unobstructed, perfectly sandy beaches.
 The water is calm, clear and nearly free from powerboats.
 Feel free to fish from the shore.
 You may not catch anything, but you will look marvelous and your lure won’t get snagged on any rocks.

 The drive from Ann Arbor or Detroit is about 3 ½ hours with the last 2 hours on old US-23 with many glimpses of the lake along the way.
 The final ½ hour of the drive, north of Harrisville, is through rolling hills and the Huron National Forest with no stoplights until you reach Ossineke.

 The Ossineke area is similar to the Oakapiney in that it is fully functional but little change from the previous years.
 Mini golf at Dinosaur Gardens, breakfast at Connie’s, and an Italian meal out at Rosa’s Lookout Inn (and great pizza!).